Submitting The Goods

 I’m not ready to get hired yet because I’m still studying / traveling / napping / just want to have fun.
 Is it still worth it to apply?

 Definitely.
-Making personal, human contacts is vital in this industry, especially contacts from top agencies.
+Making personal, human contacts is vital in this industry, especially contacts from people working in top agencies.
 Make the contacts now, and they’ll help you when you’re ready to get hired.

 Why is an industry contact such a big deal anyway?